Bartwel27/cppMFormulas/README.md

 >[!NOTE]
-> Use ```NULL``` as a parameter to find its value.
+> Use ```null``` as a parameter to find its value.

 >[!WARNING]
->Dont give all parameters values of a function to avoid false return outputs, You use the NULL value on a parameter to find a value of a same param.
+>Dont give all parameters values of a function to avoid false return outputs, You use the null value on a parameter to find a value of a same param.